Does a resume need a cover letter? It’s a good question.

 - Sending a pain letter.

 - Sending a two-column cover letter.

 - Confusing phase and faze.

 A 2018 Talent Works study found you’re as likely to get an interview by matching 50% of the job requirements as a person who matches 90%.
-They found no incremental gain in interviews secured past a 50% match.
+They recorded no incremental gain in interviews past a 50% match.

 Recruiter Call to Action

-And, for recruiters reading this post, wouldn’t it be wonderful, if you don’t care about cover letters, for you to say so?
-Many recruiters automatically write, “Send your resume and cover letter to…” without thinking about what they’re demanding.
+And, for recruiters reading this post, wouldn’t it be wonderful, if you don’t care about cover letters, to say so?
+Many recruiters automatically write, “Send your resume and cover letter to…” without thinking about what they’re asking.

 Let her expertise inform your job search strategy and decision making.